craftycoders/craftycoders.github.io/termsofservice.markdown

 2. [Firebase Crashlytics](https://firebase.google.com/terms/crashlytics)
 3. [Mixpanel](https://mixpanel.com/legal/terms-of-use/)

-The app does not have tolerance for objectionable content or abusive users.
-By reporting posts or blocking users through the app, it will automatically hide content from you.
-All reported content and blocked users will be reviewed.
-Necessary actions will be taken accordingly within 24 hours; either deletion or ejection from the app.

 You should be aware that there are certain things that Lyle Jover will not take responsibility for.
 Certain functions of the app will require the app to have an active internet connection.
 The connection can be Wi-Fi or provided by your mobile network provider, but Lyle Jover cannot take responsibility for the app not working at full functionality if you don’t have access to Wi-Fi, and you don’t have any of your data allowance left.

 If you’re using the app outside of an area with Wi-Fi, you should remember that the terms of the agreement with your mobile network provider will still apply.
 As a result, you may be charged by your mobile provider for the cost of data for the duration of the connection while accessing the app, or other third-party charges.
 In using the app, you’re accepting responsibility for any such charges, including roaming data charges if you use the app outside of your home territory (i.e. region or country) without turning off data roaming.
 If you are not the bill payer for the device on which you’re using the app, please be aware that we assume that you have received permission from the bill payer for using the app.